 The Dawn of the Tiberium Age is a stand-alone Tiberian Sun to Tiberian Dawn (C&C 95) and Red Alert total conversion which aims to allow people to both play and mod TD and RA, while having all of the benefits of the TS engine.

 Since this is a stand-alone mod, you don't require anything but the mod itself to be able to play; the original game is not required.

-DTA's classic mode aims to mimic Tiberian Dawn's gameplay as closely as possible, while the enhanced mode also adds the Red Alert factions and adds many new features and balance improvements.
-In other words, you're able to for example have matches between Nod and Soviet or mix it up however you like.
+DTA's classic mode aims to mimic Tiberian Dawn's and Red Alert's gameplay as closely as possible, while the enhanced mode adds many new features and balance improvements.
+Since you have the factions from both TD and RA available, you're able to for example have matches between Nod and Soviet or mix it up however you like.

 This mod is still actively being worked on, so you can expect frequent updates and if you find any bugs, please report them so that we can fix them as soon as possible.

 Become an affiliate